joshhornby/joshhornby.github.io/_drafts/2025-06-02-systems-thinking-for-non-systems-thinkers.md

 The hardest part: the system isn't just the code, or the org chart, or the quarterly plan.
 It's the interplay.
 The bit where a database bottleneck quietly pushes your SLOs off target, so ops jump in with a hotfix, which triggers a wave of new incidents, and suddenly support is firefighting instead of building.
 Product has to shift priorities to address the fallout, and your beautifully planned roadmap morphs into something unrecognisable.

 A few years ago, I kept running into the same issue during sprint planning.
-Every quarter, the same complaint surfaced: "We're always interrupted by urgent bug fixes."
+Every quarter, the same complaint surfaced: "We're always interrupted by urgent bug fixes".
 We'd shuffle the backlog, add buffer time, tell ourselves this sprint would be different.
 It never was.

 After a while, I stopped blaming our process discipline.
 I sketched out a map: where did these interruptions come from?
 Patterns started to show, the majority of urgent bugs traced back to one legacy service that only a couple of people truly understood.
 New hires wouldn't touch it.
 Documentation was sparse.
 When something broke, all work ground to a halt while the experts scrambled for a fix.